aristanetworks/anta/docs/contribution.md

 ### How to write a unit test for an AntaTest subclass

-The Python modules in the `tests/units/anta_tests` folder  define test parameters for AntaTest subclasses unit tests.
+The Python modules in the `tests.units.anta_tests` package define test parameters for AntaTest subclasses unit tests.
-A generic test function is written for all unit tests in `tests.units.anta_tests` module.
+A generic test function is written for all unit tests of the `AntaTest` subclasses.
+In order for your unit tests to be correctly collected, you need to import the generic test function even if not used in the Python module.

 The `pytest_generate_tests` function definition in `conftest.py` is called during test collection.

-The `pytest_generate_tests` function will parametrize the generic test function based on the `DATA` data structure defined in `tests.units.anta_tests` modules.
+The `pytest_generate_tests` function will parametrize the generic test function based on the `DATA` constant defined in modules in the `tests.units.anta_tests` package.

 See <https://docs.pytest.org/en/7.3.x/how-to/parametrize.html#basic-pytest-generate-tests-example>